-- Business development projects: - Generate positive fiscal return-on-investment, with the net present value of project revenues to the City outweighing the incentive amount, as verified by OED or a third-party consultant - Incentivized jobs (created or retained) pay a Living Wage - Create at least 10 permanent full-time-equivalent (FTE) jobs, or retain at least 25 FTE jobs - Capital expenditures of at least \$2 million - Real estate development projects: - Verified capital financing gap, as verified by OED or third-party underwriter - Jobs hired directly by primary developer receiving incentive award pay a Living Wage - Capital expenditure of at least \$2 million - Must make a good faith effort to comply with the City's Minority-owned and Women-owned Business Enterprise (M/WBE) participation goal of 32% for hard construction costs - Project does not result in the direct displacement of people from residential units or the demolition or repurposing of residential units for a non-residential use unless (1) developer makes at least one comparable replacement dwelling available to each displaced tenant11 and provides relocation assistance for all displaced tenants; and (2) if any housing units are to be demolished or removed from residential use, developer either (a) plans to immediately reconstruct or otherwise replace all such units with units of the same type and same or better quality, or (b) proposes an alternate plan that would result in the replacement of the units and such plan is approved by resolution of the City Council.
+Business development projects:

+- Generate positive fiscal return-on-investment, with the net present value of project revenues to the City outweighing the incentive amount, as verified by OED or a third-party consultant - Incentivized jobs (created or retained) pay a Living Wage - Create at least 10 permanent full-time-equivalent (FTE) jobs, or retain at least 25 FTE jobs - Capital expenditures of at least \$2 million

+Real estate development projects:

+- Verified capital financing gap, as verified by OED or third-party underwriter - Jobs hired directly by primary developer receiving incentive award pay a Living Wage - Capital expenditure of at least \$2 million - Must make a good faith effort to comply with the City's Minority-owned and Women-owned Business Enterprise (M/WBE) participation goal of 32% for hard construction costs - Project does not result in the direct displacement of people from residential units or the demolition or repurposing of residential units for a non-residential use unless (1) developer makes at least one comparable replacement dwelling available to each displaced tenant12 and provides relocation assistance for all displaced tenants; and (2) if any housing units are to be demolished or removed from residential use, developer either (a) plans to immediately reconstruct or otherwise replace all such

-11 The term "comparable replacement dwelling" means any dwelling that is (A) decent, safe, and sanitary; (B) adequate in size to accommodate the occupants; (C) within the financial means of the displaced person; (D) functionally equivalent; (E) in an area not subject to unreasonable adverse environmental conditions; and (F) in a location generally not less desirable than the location of the displaced person's dwelling with respect to public utilities, facilities, services, and the displaced person's place of employment.
+12 The term "comparable replacement dwelling" means any dwelling that is (A) decent, safe, and sanitary; (B) adequate in size to accommodate the occupants; (C) within the financial means of the displaced person; (D) functionally equivalent; (E) in an area not subject to unreasonable adverse environmental conditions; and (F) in a location generally not less desirable than the location of the displaced person's dwelling with respect to public utilities, facilities, services, and the displaced person's place of employment.
 42 USC § 4601(10).
 A comparable replacement dwelling will be considered to have been made available to a tenant, if (1) the tenant is informed of its location in writing; (2) the tenant has sufficient time to negotiate and enter into a purchase agreement or lease for the property prior to displacement from tenant's current residential unit; and (3) the tenant receives relocation assistance in sufficient time to make arrangements to move to the comparable replacement dwelling or another location of tenant's choosing.